 Want other vegetables can I use?

-Some other vegetables ingredients you can use are:
+Some other vegetable ingredients you can use are:

-You can also serve this recipe with rice or pasta as well.
+You can also serve this recipe with rice or pasta.
 Also, add fresh herbs like oregano and some spices like red pepper flakes or even a little bit of ginger and soy sauce for extra flavor if you prefer.

 Want More Shrimp And Veggies Recipes?

-- Shrimp Avocado Tomato Salad Recipe: Looking for a high-protein salad?
-This delicious Shrimp Avocado Tomato Salad recipe is fresh, healthy, and quick and easy to make!
+• Shrimp Avocado Tomato Salad Recipe: Looking for a high-protein salad?
+This delicious Shrimp Avocado Tomato Salad recipe is fresh, quick, and easy to make!

-- Pesto Spaghetti Squash with Shrimp: Pesto Spaghetti Squash with Shrimp is a delicious low-carb dinner meal to make during the week.
-It’s super flavourful with dairy-free and homemade pesto and it’s a great healthy alternative to regular pasta!
-Also, it’s paleo, gluten-free and Whole30 friendly.
+• Pesto Spaghetti Squash with Shrimp: Pesto Spaghetti Squash with Shrimp is a delicious low-carb dinner meal to make during the week.
+It’s super flavorful with dairy-free and homemade pesto, and it’s a great alternative to regular pasta!
+Also, it’s paleo, gluten-free, and Whole30 friendly.

 Garlic Shrimp and Veggies Meal Prep Bowls